run-ai/docs/docs/Researcher/researcher-library/rl-elasticity.md

 To initialize the module, you need two parameters:

-* __Maximum GPU batch size__ - The maximum batch size that your job can use on a single GPU (in terms of GPU memory).
+* __Maximum GPU batch size__ - The maximum batch size that your Job can use on a single GPU (in terms of GPU memory).
 Without Elasticity, running with batch sizes larger than this number will cause a memory overflow.
 This number will be used by the Run:AI elasticity module for determining whether to use _Gradient Accumulation_ or not.

 * __Global batch size__ - The desired batch size.
 Of course, if this number is larger than the _Maximum GPU batch size_ defined above, the model will not fit into a single GPU.
 The elasticity module will then use _Gradient Accumulation_ and _multiple GPUs_ to run your code.